Niagara Cave in Harmony MN

 What he found was the longest-known natural limestone cave in Minnesota and was the first to show a pattern of phases of human discovery.

 Mystery cave is part of Forestville/Mystery Cave State Park.
-The best part is they offer tours.
-Tours are only avalbile during the warmer months.
+The best part is they offer scenic tours.
+Tours are only available during the warmer months.

 While I haven’t been to the cave, I did have the pleasure of exploring the rest of the State Park.
 Since my trip, they have opened the tours back up.
 Make sure to check out the rest of the park’s great features while you are there: 8 Fun Things to Do at Forestville Mystery Cave State Park